-There are now music festivals all around the world, but there’s no doubt that the UK was an innovator in hosting multi-day multi-genre events – and it continues to be home to some of the best and most varied music festivals in existence.
+There are now music festivals all around the world, but there’s no doubt that the UK was an innovator in hosting multi-day multi-genre events.
+It continues to be home to some of the best and most varied music festivals in existence.
 The days of Woodstock may be over, but Glastonbury lives on.
 That said, there’s no need now to spend a week away in a tent surrounded by rain, as the capital has quickly become THE destination for city-based music festivals that require no camping.

 This makes these events the ideal day trips for international students hoping to combine the best of the music scene with seeing new areas of London and experiencing a traditional English summer occasion!